blender/blender/doc/python_api/rst/include__bmesh.rst

 When writing scripts that operate on Edit-Mode data you will normally want to re-calculate the tessellation after running the script, this needs to be called explicitly.
-The BMesh itself does not store the triangulated faces, instead they are stored in the :class:`bpy.types.Mesh`, to refresh tessellation triangles call :class:`bpy.types.Mesh.calc_loop_triangles`.
+The BMesh itself does not store the triangulated faces, instead they are stored in the :class:`bpy.types.Mesh`, to refresh tessellation triangles call :meth:`bpy.types.Mesh.calc_loop_triangles`.

 CustomData Access